Token Sample Complexity of Attention: Convergence of the transformed distribution

-\section{Hardmax regime}
+\subsection{Hardmax regime}

-To complete our analysis, we study the case of an infinite horizon regime (the ‘hardmax’ attention).
-This limit case is practically relevant because, in real Transformer architectures, matrix norms tend to be significant, creating conditions similar to this limiting regime.

-In this section, we take a simplified setting of Gaussian distribution in dimension $d=1$.
-The key insight is that in the wide horizon regime (where $\|A \cdot \sigma\|_2 \gg 1$), the softmax attention mechanism behaves essentially like a hard-max selector ($A=\infty$) , concentrating attention weights on extreme token values.
-As a consequence, the empirical attention output reduces to a combination of the sample \emph{maximum} and \emph{minimum}.
-This phenomenon leads to remarkable cancellation effect and the convergence rate is governed by classical Gaussian extreme value theory.
+To complete the analysis, we study the infinite-horizon, or hardmax, regime and derive exact asymptotics.
+This limit is relevant to real Transformers, where large matrix norms can make softmax behave like a hard-max selector.
+In the simplified one-dimensional Gaussian case, when $\|A\sigma\|_2\gg1$, attention concentrates on extreme tokens, so the empirical output reduces to a combination of the sample maximum and minimum.
+This phenomenon leads to a remarkable cancellation effect that makes the convergence rate governed by Gaussian extreme value theory.